PdxCodeGuild/Full-Stack-Day-Class/practice-blackjackhand.md

 * Make a class that represents a hand.
 * Add functions that adds a card to a hand, one that scores a hand, and one that returns if the score is over 21.
 * Allow a user to type in a hand and have it be converted into card objects and then scored.

+While you're working, use arbitrary cards that you enter.
+Don't worry about modeling a deck yet.